Slametr6/e-payroll/README.md

 # e-payroll
-**Aplikasi Penggajian PT.
+**Payroll Application PT.
 Dwi Pratama Teknik**

-Aplikasi E-Payroll merupakan aplikasi sederhana yang dapat digunakan untuk Penggajian pada PT.
+The E-Payroll application is a simple application that can be used for Payroll at PT.
 Dwi Pratama Teknik.
-Berikut merupakan tampilan program yang dibuat.
+Here is a view of the program that was created.

-# Tampilan Login
+# Login View
 ![image](https://user-images.githubusercontent.com/53107522/128480398-2b87b847-3ada-4751-915a-838d4e2fe80a.png)

-# Tampilan Dashboard
+# Dashboard View
 ![image](https://user-images.githubusercontent.com/53107522/128480449-1a1b92f0-48ee-4c85-a39f-08d1a5d66427.png)

-Aplikasi ini masih jauh dari kesempurnaan, maka dari itu dipersilahkan untuk di kembangkan dan dipergunakan sebagaimana mestinya.
-Terimakasih banyak.

-Saran dan masukan yang membangun diharapkan untuk perbaikan kedepannya :
+This application is still far from perfect, therefore it is welcome to be developed and used properly.
+Thanks very much.

+Suggestions and constructive input are expected for future improvement:
 * Mail : slametr6@gmail.com,
 * IG : @slametr6,
 * Linkedin : https://www.linkedin.com/in/slamet-riyadi-7b13b5162/